HomeNewsWhat to Pack for Breast Augmentation Surgery + The Survival Kit

 One of our nurses will handle any required paperwork as part of the process to admit you to the hospital.
 You’ll be taken to your room, where you can change into a hospital gown.

 You’ll be able to store your belongings in your room and will need to remove any jewellery (ideally leave these at home!), as well as your glasses or contact lenses.

 The nurse will run through your health checks, including blood pressure and possibly a blood test, as part of your pre-op assessment.

-Step #2: You’ll see your surgeon
+Step #2: You’ll see your doctor

-Your surgeon and an anaesthetist will visit to speak to you about the surgery and answer any questions you may have.
+Your doctor and an anaesthetist will visit to speak to you about the surgery and answer any questions you may have.
 You’ll sign a consent form to confirm you are aware of the process and risks involved.

 Step #3: You’ll have a general anaesthetic

-You’ll move to the anaesthetic room, where you will lay down and have a cannula (a thin tube) placed in the back of your hand to administer the general anaesthetic.
+You’ll move to the anaesthetic room, where you will lie down and have a cannula (a thin tube) placed in the back of your hand to administer the general anaesthetic.
 From here, you’ll gently fall asleep in less than a minute.

 Step #4: You’ll go into surgery

 The surgery will take place, which involves the doctor making an incision, through which your breast implants will be inserted either under or above the chest muscle.
 The doctor will then close the wound, bandage your chest and finalise the surgery (which often takes no more than 1 hour).